whichfranchise.au - whichfranchise guide to franchising in Australia

 Franchise fees - cost of a franchise business

-The initial fee varies from company to company and is paid by the franchisee when the franchise is granted.
-The initial franchise fee covers the cost of training, recruiting, territory analysis, site identification, stationary, franchisee launch, etc. In addition, there will be an element of recovery of franchise development costs by the franchisor.
+The initial franchise fee covers the cost of training and assistance in setting up the business including recruitment, territory analysis, site identification, stationary, franchisee launch, etc. In addition, there will be an element of recovery of franchise development costs by the franchisor.

 You therefore need to know: